WebAssembly/design/Rationale.md

 * Other types (such as `f16`, `f80`, `i128`) aren't widely supported by existing
   hardware and can be supported by runtime libraries if developers wish to use them.
 They can be added to WebAssembly later without compromising MVP.
-* More complex object types aren't sematcically useful for MVP.
+* More complex object types aren't semantically useful for MVP.
 They may become useful to support other languages, especially when considering [garbage collection](GC.md).